spacejockeycl/area51-repl/README.md

 CL-USER> %help
 ```

-## Configuration
-You can customize CL-REPL by editting `~/.replrc`.
-You can change appearance, add your own commands, and do anything you want when startup.
-An example can be found [here](./replrc-example).

 ## Syntax highlighting

-Syntax highlighiting of input area is new in v0.5.0.
-If you want to disable it, put the following in your `.replrc`.
+If you want to disable it, run the following

 ```
 (disable-syntax)